jellyfin-archive/jellyfin-blog/content/posts/android-tv-12.md

     <img data-label="0.12" src="/images/posts/androidtv-0-12-0/12-player.png" />
 </div>

 The new video player design is just the beginning.
 A project to rewrite the playback code behind it is already in the works.
 This rewrite should help with the crashes and unnecessary transcoding that happens sometimes.
 It will also give us the opportunity to add new features like SyncPlay.
 But this doesn't mean the current code isn't being worked on anymore!
 We did fix some issues with the current video player code.
-Notably are changes for Fire TV to direct play more often and a lot of crashes got fixed.
+Notable are changes for Fire TV to direct play more often and a lot of crashes got fixed.

 ## Fixed that bug